First check out the instructions for preparing for graduation by following this link: University Registrar Undergraduate Degree Application.

 - equivalency verification from transfer advisors for transfer units

 To complete your oral presentation, please arrange and schedule with faculty of your choice.
 After you complete your senior oral presentation, the signed form must be submitted to the CS Department office by ***the sponsoring faculty***.

 Instructions for oral presentation are here: Department Oral and Written Presentation Requirments Web Page

-If everything on your application looks good, our Senior Adviser will sign it.
+If everything on your application looks good, the CS Undergraduate Advisor will sign it.
 What happens next:

-- The Senior Adviser will bring it to the department office for the chair's signature
+- The Undergraduate Advisor will bring it to the department office for the chair's signature

 - You will receive an email from the department to pick up your signed application